alicevillar/alicevillar/README.md

-### Hi there 👋
+### Hi there 👋⚡

+:octocat:     I'm currently doing a MSc in Computer Science at the University of Essex, UK.

+:rocket:      I'm interested in game development, RPA and Machine Learning

+📫       How to reach me: :sparkles:

+* ORCID ID: 0000-0001-8250-1340
+* Twitter: alice_alsv
+* eMail: alsaldanhavillar@gmail.com

 <!--
 **alicevillar/alicevillar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+:+1: :sparkles: :camel: :tada:
+:rocket: :metal: :octocat:
+⚡ My Tech Stack :